adeckmyn/mapMaker/README.md

 `be4 <- map.shift.gon(be3,val)`
 6. Merge all segments to polylines that begin and end at a vertex.
 `be5 <- map.merge.segments(be4,val)`
+7. Fix which polygons are at the left and right of every polyline.
+`be6 <- map.LR(be5)`

+To use this data set, we must export it to a file(s) and make it available to 'map()'.
+This involves a special combination of an R variable giving the name of the environment variable that holds the path to the map data.

-7. Export as a binary file (not yet completely implemented...).
+1. Export as a binary file.
 `map.export.bin(be5,file=paste(MY_MAP_PATH,"belgium",sep="/"))`
-8. Make the map available to `maps`.
+2. Make the map available to `maps`.
 This requires setting an environment variable and a local variable.
 `Sys.setenv("R_MY_MAP_PATH"=MY_MAP_PATH)`
 `belgiumMapEnv <- "R_MY_MAP_PATH"`
-9. Finished!
+3. Finished!
 `map(database="belgium")`

 ##CAVEAT
 Turning the polygons into lines requires that the borders of polygons match *exactly*.
 That is often not the case.
 So the default is to first set all co-ordinates that are equal up to 8 decimals to be numerically equal.
 We do this as a first step, so in later steps we can assume common borders of polygons to be numerically identical.
-The binary format of `maps` uses 32 bit floats, not double, so the default of 8 decimals seems reasonable.
+The binary format of 'maps' uses 32 bit floats, not double, so the default of 8 decimals seems reasonable.

 ## TO DO
 - use the data sets provide by rnaturalearth, rather than downloading yourself
-- Joining polygons (e.g. Russia) that have been split to opposite sides of the map
+- Joining polygons that have been split to opposite sides of the map (e.g. Russia).
 - Fix Antarctica (in NE the polygon has a "cosmetic" extra line, which you don't want if you are going to use projections!
 - Further editing of maps...